sedwick1024/avalonia-docs/docs/reference/controls/slider.md

 <img src={SliderScreenshot} alt="" />

 ## Binding to TextBox
-In this example, the slider value is bound to the text box above using binding to the control.
+In this example, the slider value is bound to the text box above using a binding to the control.

 ### Views
 ```xml